petterh/textedit/docs/Chapter-4-The-Mechanics-of-Subclassing.md

 **Class cloning** means to register a new window class based on an existing class.
 Functionally, it is a variant of global subclassing, but since you must register the cloned class under a new name, you have some control over which windows are subclassed.
 The Clone example clones the edit control to create a class named NumericEdit.
 In the resource file, I explicitly set the control class of the numeric entry field to NumericEdit rather than edit (see Listing 5).

 If we fail to register a class named NumericEdit before instantiating the dialog box, said dialog box will fail to load, and the DialogBox function will return -1.
-(This is the default behavior, which can be overridden by applying the **{"DS_NOFAILCREATE"}** dialog style.)
+(This is the default behavior, which can be overridden by applying the **`DS_NOFAILCREATE`** dialog style.)

 It isn’t mandatory to change the window function during class cloning.
 Sometimes you clone a class just to change the class style bits.